In this article:

 Their points go into pending state.
 This means, that for X number of days your customers are not able to use the points.

 Once the points are approved, a Reward available reminder (one of our automatic LoyaltyLion emails) is sent to your customers to let them know they can use their points on rewards and to drive them back for a second purchase.

-We suggest setting the approval period to 30 days maximum, to match your store's returns policy or to shorten the time to second purchase.
+Success tip: We suggest setting the approval period to 30 days maximum, to match your store's returns policy or to shorten the time to the second purchase.